Contractor Services Providers

 - Certifications held (OSHA 30, LEED, MBE/WBE designations, and similar credentials)

-What each listing covers
+What each provider covers

-A standard listing includes:
+A standard provider includes:

 - Business name and legal entity type — sole proprietor, LLC, corporation, or joint venture.